Top 10 Musicians Whose Deaths Spawned Conspiracy Theories

 Official Cause of Death: Barbiturate overdose

-The conspiracy surrounding his death is quite complex, with a lot of different stories and theories.
+The conspiracy surrounding his death is quite complex, with many different stories and theories.
 Some say he was alive when he arrived at the hospital, while others claim he was dead when the paramedics arrived.
 There are also reports that he died at another location and was moved to where he was found.
 Various theories suggest that he overdosed on heroin, was murdered, or committed suicide.

 The basis for some of the conspiracy theories is that he was murdered by forced drowning in red wine.
 According to the doctors who first examined Jimi, he choked to death on red wine, not on his own vomit as is commonly believed.
 When his body arrived at the hospital, it is said that they turned him on his side and red wine poured out of his mouth.
 The doctors also noted that his throat was filled with red wine.
 An autopsy report indicated that his stomach and lungs were also filled with red wine.
 Strangely, he had very little alcohol in his bloodstream.